elastisys/compliantkubernetes/docs/operator-manual/understand-welkin.md

     - at least one Workload Cluster: this hosts the application(s) of the Application Developer; and
     - one Service Cluster: this provides several [Service Endpoints](../glossary.md#service-endpoint) to the Application Developers, in particular around authentication and observability.
 - Welkin is composed of two layers:
-    - The Kubernetes-lifecycle layer sets up rather vanilla Kubernetes Clusters which some security defaults.
+    - The Kubernetes-lifecycle layer sets up rather vanilla Kubernetes Clusters with some security defaults.
 This layer is implemented either via Kubespray or Cluster API.
     - The Welkin Apps layer augments the two Kubernetes Clusters with projects around security and observability.
-This layers has a single implementation.
+This layer has a single implementation.

 ## Kubespray vs Cluster API